picolibc/picolibc/README.md

 areas unrelated to the code used by picolibc, so keeping things in sync has not been difficult so far.

+## Releases

+### Picolibc version 1.0

+This is the first release of picolibc.
+Major changes from newlib
+include:

+ 1. Remove all non-BSD licensed code.
+None of it was used in building the embedded library, and removing it greatly simplifies the license situation.

+ 2. Move thread-local values to native TLS mechanism

+ 3. Add smaller stdio from avr-libc, which is enabled by default

+ 4. Switch build system to meson.
+This has two notable benefits; the first is that building the library is much faster, the second is that it isolates build system changes from newlib making merging of newlib changes much easier.

+ 5. Add simple startup code.
+This can be used in environments that don't have complicated requirements, allowing small applications to avoid needing to figure this out.

+### Picolibc version 1.1

+A minor update from 1.0, this release includes:

+ 1. semihost support.
+This adds console I/O and exit(3) support on ARM and RISC-V hosts using the standard semihosting interfaces.

+ 2. Posix I/O support in tinystdio.
+When meson is run with -Dposix-io=true, tinystdio adds support for fopen and fdopen, along with directing stdin/stdout/stderr to the posix standard file descriptors

+ 3. Merge recent upstream newlib code.
+This brings picolibc up to date with current newlib sources.

+ 4. Hello world example.
+This uses a simple Makefile to demonstrate how to us picolibc when installed for ARM and RISC-V embedded processors.
+The resulting executables can be run under qemu.

+ 5. Remove newlib/libm/mathfp directory.
+This experimental code never worked correctly anyways.

 ## Documentation

  * [Building Picolibc](doc/build.md)